teklal/global-services/app/services/_basecamp/basecamp-lg_en.md

 ## Emergency Services

-1. Can accommodate 60 - 100 RC delegates, and can be scaled by 8 delegates at the time
+- Can accommodate 60 - 100 RC delegates, and can be scaled by 8 delegates at the time.
-2. Kitchen facilities that can cater for up to 200 people, 3 times a day (max 600 meals pr day)
+- Kitchen facilities that can cater for up to 200 people, 3 times a day (max 600 meals pr day).
-3. Office facilities for up to 42 delegates
+- Office facilities for up to 42 delegates.
-4. Meeting facilities
+- Meeting facilities.
-5. Ultrafiltration and UV water treatment of up to 15,000 Liter per day
+- Ultrafiltration and UV water treatment of up to 15,000 Liter per day.
-6. Clean water storage capacity 10,000 (2 x 5,000 L)
+- Clean water storage capacity 10,000 (2 x 5,000 L).
-7. Electrical infrastructure, (Generators 60 kW, 80 kW)
+- Electrical infrastructure, (Generators 60 kW, 80 kW).

 ## Designed for

-1. Climates above 0 degree Celsius
+- Climates above 0 degree Celsius.
-2. Areas where infrastructure is damaged, unsafe or missing (earthquakes, floods or population movements)
+- Areas where infrastructure is damaged, unsafe or missing (earthquakes, floods or population movements).
-3. Big operations where keeping delegates together is important for security/coordination
+- Big operations where keeping delegates together is important for security/coordination.
-4. Lifespan - More that 12 month
+- Lifespan - More that 12 month.
-5. Can recycle 0-70 % of the equipment
+- Can recycle 0-70 % of the equipment.

 ## Personnel

-**Total (construction/ daily operation):** 5 people / 3-4 people
+**Total (construction/ daily operation):** 5 people / 3-4 people.

-**Composition (construction / daily operation):** Team Leader (Assessment), 3 Technicians, 1 ITC / Camp Manager, Technician, Kitchen Supervisor, 0-1 Cook
+**Composition (construction / daily operation):** Team Leader (Assessment), 3 Technicians, 1 ITC / Camp Manager, Technician, Kitchen Supervisor, 0-1 Cook.

 _In addition to the above team, local staff is normally contracted for maintenance, cleaners, cooks, etc._